Key Takeaways

 While your credit profile will show lots of important information — including late payments, a car repossession, collection accounts, or a past bankruptcy — it doesn’t tell your entire financial story.
 To understand this more, consider two different car shoppers.

-Borrower one has a good credit score.
-He has no recent credit problems, but his current income is just barely enough to cover his currently monthly debt obligations.
+Borrower 1 has a good credit score.
+He has no recent credit problems, but his current income is just barely enough to cover his current monthly debt obligations.

-Borrower two has a previous car repossession on her credit history and a poor credit score.
+Borrower 2 has a previous car repossession on her credit history and a poor credit score.
 But her recent history shows no late payments, and she has a good income.

-When considering these two borrowers, a lender may feel more inclined to offer a bad credit car loan to borrower two.
-Although this is still a risky loan for the lender, the higher interest rate and other fees make the potential deal more profitable for the lender.
+When considering these two borrowers, a lender may feel more inclined to offer a car loan to Borrower 2.
+Although this is still a risky loan, the higher interest rate and other fees make the potential deal more profitable for the lender.

 It helps that an auto loan is also a form of secured loan.
 That means your newly purchased vehicle is collateral to back the loan.
 If you default on the debt, the lender can repossess your vehicle and sell it to make back some of the money lost on the loan.

 With the collateral on your side, you don’t necessarily need perfect credit — or even good credit — to get auto financing.
-But it is easier to get a new auto loan the older the repo is on your credit reports.
+But it is easier to get a new auto loan the longer ago the repo happened.

 How Long After a Repo Can I Get a Car Loan?